yuehaowang/duckling/README.md

 > :warning: Note: if your installation is stopped by 'Permission denied', retry this step with prefixed command *sudo* .

+> :warning: Note: if you are a 64-bit Windows user, choose an appropriate PyOpenGL package [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl), then download and install it using `pip install PyOpenGL‑A.B.C‑cpXX‑cpXXm‑win_amd64.whl`.
+Official PyOpenGL package doesn't work on 64-bit Windows.

 ### 3, Clone *duckling*

 Clone *duckling* to your local file system by using *git*: